arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 |          PB14           |       MISO / D12        |
 |          PB13           |        SCK / D13        |

-Please, refer to the [board pinout section](#pinout) of the user manual to localize them on the board.
+Please, refer to the [board pinout section](#pinout) of the user manual to locate them on the board.

 Include the `SPI` library at the top of your sketch to use the SPI communication protocol.
 The SPI library provides functions for SPI communication: